 I should also mention that a tonally balanced mix is going to stand a great chance of translating, this means sounding great, across all kinds of playback devices.
 Which is exactly why we invented Tonal Balance Control to help you achieve a tonally balanced mix or master.

 Many of us update our software and tools only to revert right back to the exact same way that we use them before they were on that new version.
 It could be that something that took you eight clicks now takes you just two, but you didn't take the time to read the version notes from the update so you're stuck in the past, wasting time.

 Here at iZotope we're always trying to find ways to speed up your workflow, often with assistive technology like Repair Assistant in RX or Master Assistant in Ozone.
 But just the same, digital audio workstations are always updating with new features and workflows to cut down the time it takes you to do stuff like automation, template creation, busing, routing and more.

 If you're a Logic Pro user, for example, I'd recommend you check out a channel on youtube called Why Logic Pro Rules.
 It's a great way to stay up to date with how that workstation is evolving.
 Similarly, Pro Tools Expert is a great place to keep up with all the changes in that DAW.

 If you're an iZotope user check out the videos we've done called 10 Hidden Features.
-We've done a few of these videos for Ozone and Neutron.
+We've done a few of these videos for

 And you should also check out From Scratch.
 This is a video series where we dive through every parameter in a tool so that you feel like you can be successful with it.
 A small time investment in learning about all the features of the tech can yield big savings in time when you're working on your next track.